tonton-pixel/emoji-test-groups/README.md

 ## Description

-This NPM module returns a JSON-compatible array literal containing a hierarchy of all groups and subgroups of fully-qualified (keyboard) emoji characters, as extracted from the Unicode data file `emoji-test.txt`, but using more user-friendly names.
+This Node module returns a JSON-compatible array literal containing a hierarchy of all groups and subgroups of either component or fully-qualified (keyboard) emoji characters, as extracted from the Unicode 12.0 data file `emoji-test.txt`, but using more user-friendly names.

-Please note that the following emoji characters are omitted, as mentioned in the data file header:

-- 12 keycap bases: number sign '#', asterisk '*', digits '0' to '9'
-- 26 singleton regional indicators: '🇦' to '🇿'

 ## Installing